-Please complete the form and after reviewing it with the intern, ask the intern to submit it both electronically and by US Postal Service along with the intern and supervisor's reports.
-Again, all three evaluations should be signed and submitted by email and mailed in one envelope, sent by the intern.
+Please complete the form and after reviewing it with the intern, ask the intern to submit it electronically along with the intern and supervisor's reports.
+The signature page will need to be sent via US Postal Service.
+Again, all three signature pages should be mailed in one envelope, sent by the intern.